 Although not much is known about his early life, journalists frequently interviewed Buckner in the 1990s when the Highwaymen were gaining recognition as a group.
 Additionally, his nephew, Ellis Buckner, Jr., wrote a book about the Buckner Brothers.
 Much of his story comes from these two sources.

-One day they saw Harold Newton painting a landscape near their home in Gifford, the black community by Vero Beach.
-They were impressed by his work and his ability to sell his paintings.
-Livingston Roberts, another painter, was living in a rented apartment over Club Bally at the time and he would often come to the Buckner’s barbeque shop for a sandwich.
-George heard from Livingston that Harold Newton and Alfred Hair were making $50 for a landscape and could make as much as $1,000 a day by selling multiple works.
+One day they saw Harold Newton painting a landscape near their home in Gifford, the black community of Vero Beach.
+They were impressed by his work and his ability to sell paintings.
+Livingston Roberts, another painter, was living in a rented apartment over Club Bally at the time and would often come to the Buckner’s barbecue shop for a sandwich.
+George heard from Livingston that Harold Newton and Alfred Hair were making $50 per landscape and could make as much as $1,000 a day by selling multiple works.
 He decided being an artist would be a better life than picking oranges and selling sandwiches.
 So George and Ellis scaled down their work at other jobs (although the lawn cutting business remained throughout much of his adult life) and started learning to paint from Harold and Livingston.
 They bought a $10 oil set and started experimenting.
-They visited Bean Backus’s studio often and learned quickly.
+They often visited Bean Backus at his studio and learned quickly.
 George reported, “I admired what Bean Backus was doing, and I showed him my work.
 He helped me a lot.”

 Buckner continued with his musical interests after his band broke up.
 He played the keyboard on Sundays at the Church of God & Christ in Gifford.
 Mary Ann Carroll remembers him as having “a church spirit,” and as someone who was a gifted musician as well as an artist.
 He frequently played the piano, guitar, and saxophone, and his son Reuben claimed that he never saw an instrument his father couldn’t play.
 George might have joined a band at sometime in his life and toured the country, but he was too attached to his family to leave them behind.
 Painting, therefore, was a better life choice for him.